MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 A URI is used to configure a connection to a message pump, either an MQTT or an AMQP broker.
 Some Sarracenia components set a reasonable default for that option.  provide the normal user,host,port of connections.
 In most configuration files, the password is missing.
-The password is normally only included in the credentials.conf file.
+The password is normally only included in the `credentials.conf <sr3_credentials.7.html>`_ file.

 Sarracenia work has not used vhosts, so **vhost** should almost always be **/**.